The Nurse: More Than Just a Confidante in Romeo and Juliet

 Q: Is the Nurse a good or bad character?

 A: The Nurse is neither purely good nor purely bad.
-She is a complex character with both positive and negative qualities.
+So she is a complex character with both positive and negative qualities.
 Her strong bond with Juliet and unwavering devotion demonstrate her loyalty, while her flawed judgment and ultimately damaging advice contribute to the play's tragic outcome.
 She is a more nuanced figure than simply a “good” or “bad” character.

 Q: What is the significance of the Nurse's bawdy language?